Moycarkey–Borris GAA: Years: 1960 – 1979

 This period of the club's history started brightly with a first senior county final appearance in nineteen years against Thurles Sarsfields in the 1962 decider, but after a great performance by Moycarkey they lost by one point 1.07 to 1.06.
 This team bounced back to claim two mid titles in 1965 and 1967 and restore pride to parish and some of the players were still present when a third mid senior title was won in 1971.
 During this time it was decided that more emphasis would be put into under age hurling so to improve the fortunes of the club.
-This plan paid dividends straight away with the club winning mid under 21 "A" titles in 1962, 67, 71 and 72 and mid Minor "A" titles in 1968, 69, 72 and 76.
+This plan paid dividends straight away with the club winning four successive mid under 21 "A" titles (1962, 1967, 1971 and 1972) and four successive mid Minor "A" titles (1968, 69, 72 and 76).
 County titles at minor level were won in 1968 and 1972 with John Ryan (M) and Michael Clohessy as the winning captains on those teams, the majority of these players would go on help Moycarkey Borris reclaim the Dan Breen in the following years.
-Junior "A" and junior no.2 titles were also won in this period with the "A" victory coming in 1960 and the no.2 arriving 1978.
+Junior "A" and junior no.2 titles were also won in this period with the "A" victory coming in 1960 and the no. 2 arriving 1978.
 In 1963 the club made history by winning its very first football title with a win in the mid junior "A" football championship.
-This victory was followed up with a two in row a mid junior "A" football titles in 1969 and 1970 which meant the club would be playing intermediate football and in 1979 Moycarkey Borris won their first mid intermediate football title.
+This victory was followed up with a two consecutive mid junior "A" football titles in 1969 and 1970 which meant the club would be playing intermediate football and in 1979 Moycarkey Borris won their first mid intermediate football title.